Narrative and exquisitely carved

 According to the story, devas (demigods) and asuras (demons) collaborate to produce amrita by churning the Ocean of Milk.
 To perform churning, they use Vasuki (king of nagas) as the rope and Mount Mandara as the churning rod.
 Vasuki is coiled around Mount Mandara with asuras are on the head side and devas are on the tail side of Vasuki.

-The churning was completed after 1000 years and resulted in many by-products, including 14 ratnas (precious things).
-Amrita is one of them and the other ratnas include the Moon, Ramba (an apsara), Lakshmi (Goddess of Wealth).
-As the story goes, devas stole and drank amrita and became immortal.
-Also produced was the halahala (poison) emanating from the mouths of Vasuki.
-Seeing the danger posed to the world by this poison, Shiva drank it but did not swallow it.
+The churning took 1000 years to complete resulting in many by-products, including 14 ratnas (precious things), one of them is amrita.
+The other ratnas include the Moon, Ramba (an apsara), Lakshmi (Goddess of Wealth).
+Produced along with amrita was halahala (poison) emanating from the mouths of Vasuki.
+Realizing the danger posed to the world by this poison, Shiva drank it but did not swallow it.
 So, it stayed in his throat forever.
 Shiva is therefore called Neelakanta (blue throat) as the result of poison remaining in his throat.
-Vasuki eventually became Shiva’s snake and he is seen with Vasuki around his neck since then.
+Vasuki then became Shiva’s snake and remained coiled around his neck.

 East Gallery, North Section: Vishnu’s Victory over Asuras

-The northern section of the east gallery has this theme.
-This is a generic theme, not taken from any epics.
-It is believed that this bas-relief was most likely completed at a later date, probably in the 15th or 16th century.
+The northern section of the east gallery is about Vishnu’s victory over asuras, a generic theme not taken from any epics.
+It is believed that this bas-relief was likely completed at a later date, probably in the 15th or 16th century.

 North Gallery, East Section: Krishna’s Victory over Banasura